bytecodealliance/rfcs/accepted/tail-calls.md

 *must* maintain *O(1)* stack space for the whole chain.
 So callees must be responsible for cleaning up their own stack arguments.

-[^per-architecture]: Yes, one calling convention per-architecture not one
+[^per-architecture]: Yes, one implementation of the calling convention
-    per-target.
+    per-architecture not one per-target.
 Currently Wasm compiled for x86-64 has a different calling convention depending on if we are targeting Windows or Unix.
 That was motivated by having the Wasm calling convention interoperable with the host's native calling convention.
 Given that we have to support tail calls, we can't have that interoperability anymore, so we can also switch to a single calling convention on x86-64.
-Yay, fewer variants to mantain!
+Yay, fewer variants to maintain!

 The other tricky case is when we have two functions that are mutually recursive, and one of them has more stack arguments than the other: